University Administrative Policies

 An expenditure document will not be approved until the review process has been completed.
 The steps in the review process are as follows:

-(2) Costs charged to sponsored projects are reviewed for allowability according to Circular A-21 and/or the terms of the specific contract or grant.
+(2) Costs charged to sponsored projects are reviewed for allowability according to the Uniform Guidance and/or the terms of the specific contract or grant.

-(3) The University is required to identify and segregate costs excludable according to OMB Circular A-21 to ensure that they are not included in indirect costs charged to sponsored programs.
+(3) The University is required to identify and segregate costs excludable according to Uniform Guidance to ensure that they are not included in indirect costs charged to sponsored programs.
 Costs are reviewed for excludability, regardless of whether they are charged to federal or other funds.

-(a) If the expenditure is allowable according to Circular A-21, it is approved as it stands.
+• If the expenditure is allowable according to Subpart E of the Uniform Guidance, it is approved as it stands.